PS-minalprasad/Bugpilot/README.md

 The exact trajectory depends on the task and the decisions made by the orchestrator.

 ---
 # 📁 Project Structure

+The core agentic, analytics, provider, and MCP components are organized at the repository root, while the FastAPI application logic is contained under `backend/`.

 ```text
 bugpilot/